Understanding Your Credit Report To Qualify For Mortgage

 - Creditors, including mortgage companies, use a person’s past payment history reflected on their credit report in deciding whether or not to extend credit

 In this article, we will discuss and cover Understanding Your Credit Report To Qualify For Mortgage.

 A consumer credit report is only compiled when a creditor or lender makes an inquiry.

-- Information supplied by creditors and/or lenders and court records is gathered from the credit bureaus’s file
+- Information supplied by creditors and/or lenders and court records are gathered from the credit bureaus’ file

 - It is provided to those requesting the credit report and authorized by credit applicants

 Credit Scoring Model By Credit Bureaus

 Each one of these credit-reporting agencies has its own formula in deriving a consumer’s credit scores.

 - Each consumer will have three different credit scores and lenders will use the middle credit score

 - Creditors will update a consumer payment history and updates once each month